Best Electrical Engineering Specializations

 - Power System Assessments

-Electromagnetic engineers create electromagnetic systems, technologies, and components such as loudspeaker electromagnets, electromagnetic locks, MRI.
-The courses in this degree will prepare you to work in electromagnetic technology (radio and computer networks) and hardware development.
+Electromagnetic engineers create electromagnetic systems, technologies, and components such as loudspeaker electromagnets, electromagnetic locks, MRI, etc. The courses for this specialization will prepare you to work in electromagnetic technology (radio and computer networks) and hardware development.

 The base salary for Electromagnetic engineers ranges from $77,16 to $97,052, with an average base salary of $85,694.
 There is also increasing demand for electromagnetics in the future.

-Some of the jobs for electromagnetic engineers are:
+Some of the jobs for electromagnetic engineers are listed below:

 - Electromagnetic Compatibility Test Engineer